united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/features/connectivity/additionalconnectivity/barcodereader-retrofitting.md

 ## What are the limitations?

 - Sometimes special characters are not parsed correctly.
-They need to be adjusted afterward in th Unified Namespace.
+They need to be adjusted afterward in the Unified Namespace.

 ## Where to get more information?